coderefinery/mma/_episodes/08-api-design.md

 - Difficult to maintain, test, reuse, or even understand
 - Non-cohesive code has unnecessary dependencies
-- Swiss army knife modules
+- Swiss army knife modules (one tool that can do many things)

 ![]({{ site.baseurl }}/img/api/low-cohesion.svg)